Skyscanner/backpack-react-native/UNRELEASED.md

 - bpk-component-rating
   - Updated Rating to use new semantic tokens.

+- bpk-component-select
+  - Updated to new semantic tokens

+- bpk-component-text-input
+  - Updated to new semantic tokens

+- bpk-component-section-list
+  - Updated to new semantic tokens

 ## Fixed

 - Upgraded Backpack Android version to the latest.